-- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and down into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) MPH. - To reengage transmission, reverse above procedure.
+- Raise attachment lift to highest position with attachment lift control. - To tow or move the tractor without the aid of the engine, the free-wheel control knob must be pushed in. - To drive the tractor, the free-wheel control knob must be pulled out and locked in position. - Do not push or tow tractor at more than two (2) MPH. - To reengage transmission, reverse above procedure.